jaxdem#

 Abstract method to compute the total force acting on each particle in the simulation.

-Implementations should calculate inter-particle forces based on the current state and system configuration, then update the accel attribute of the state object with the resulting total acceleration for each particle.
+Implementations should calculate inter-particle forces and torques based on the current state and system configuration, then update the force and torque attributes of the state object with the resulting total force and torque for each particle.

 Parameters: